hibbitts-design/.github/profile/README.md

 > - **Docsify-This v2** preview (built with Docsify v5) is also now live:
 >   - 🔗 [preview-v2.docsify-this.net](https://preview-v2.docsify-this.net)

-Welcome to  HibbittsDesign.org – where over two decades of experience in software interaction design, UX consulting, and higher education continue to evolve a holistic approach to open-source software.
+Welcome to  HibbittsDesign.org – where over 25 years of experience in software interaction design, UX consulting, and higher education continue to evolve a holistic approach to open-source software.

 <details>